Jeunese/jeunese.github.io/docs/guidelines.md

 ### Use terminology consistently

+Without consistency, documentation can come across as unreliable or lacking credibility.

 -  Don't switch between terms in the product documentation or in the product itself.
--  Don't switch back and forth between full words and acronyms or abbreviations.
+-  After introducing an acronym, don't switch back and forth between full words and the acronym.
 -  Don't switch between language conventions, such as American and British spellings.
 -  In instructions, refer to UI elements exactly as they appear in the product.